Prosciutto

 Pro Tips

-- Keep away from strong odors as it absorbs flavors easily
+- Keep away from strong odors as cured meat absorbs aromas easily

-- Allow prosciutto to reach room temperature 15 minutes before serving for best flavor
+- Allow to reach room temperature 15 minutes before serving for optimal flavor

 Origin & Heritage